wp-plugins/cat-by-tags-table/readme.txt

 == Changelog ==

 = 2.09 =
-No longer counts Draft, Private or Password Protected Posts only Public ones.
+No longer counts Draft or Private Posts only Public ones.

 = 2.08 =
 Bug Fix for renumbered categories in WP 4.0